The world wonders: Nimitz's message

-U.S. Navy procedure called for the padding to be added to the start and end of the message, which were vulnerable to cryptanalysis due to the use of common phrases and words (such as "Yours sincerely") in those sections.
-The words chosen for padding should have been obviously irrelevant to the actual message, however Nimitz's enciphering clerk used a phrase that "[just] popped into my head".
+US Navy procedure called for the padding to be added to the start and end of the message, which were vulnerable to cryptanalysis because of the use of common phrases and words (such as "Yours sincerely") in those sections.
+The words chosen for padding should have been obviously irrelevant to the actual message, but Nimitz's enciphering clerk used a phrase that "[just] popped into my head."
 Historians note similarity to Lord Tennyson's poem "The Charge of the Light Brigade" about the eponymous battle, which was also fought on October 25 (of 1854), as the poem twice contains the phrase "All the world wonder’d".

-While decrypting and transcribing the message, Halsey's radio officer properly removed the leading phrase, but the trailing phrase looked appropriate and he seems to have thought it was intended and so left it in before passing it on to Halsey, who read it as:
+While decrypting and transcribing the message, Halsey's radio officer properly removed the leading phrase, but the trailing phrase looked appropriate and he seems to have thought it was intended and so left it in before he passed it on to Halsey, who read it as:

 Where is, repeat, where is Task Force Thirty Four?
 The world wonders.